 Charter and contract schools are public schools managed by independent operators and offer an alternative to traditional district-managed schools.

-SBB is the largest portion of the general funds budget, and it is allocated to charter and contract schools .
+SBB is the largest portion of the general funds budget, and it is allocated to charter and contract schools.
 The general funds budget also includes some funding categories that are considered district-wide shared obligations, such as the unfunded pension liability.
 Charter and contract schools do not receive tuition funding based on these shared obligations.
-Funding for operations, security, central office expenses, and education support programs are paid to charter and contract schools through non-SBB funding, rather than through citywide spending for district-run schools.
+Funding for operations, security, Central Office expenses, and education support programs are paid to charter and contract schools through non-SBB funding, rather than through citywide spending for district-run schools.
 This ensures that these schools receive an equitable share of centralized spending and of each categorical funding source, where applicable.
-Finally, administrative fees are charged to contract schools so they contribute equitably to district overhead costs.
-For more details on how contract schools will be funded in FY2020, please see Appendix B.
+For more details on how charter and contract schools will be funded in FY2021, please see Appendix B.

 Alternative Learning Opportunity Programs (ALOP)

 Alternative Learning Opportunity Programs provide different educational options for at-risk youth who have not been consistently enrolled in school.
-Since 2011, CPS has expanded partnerships with providers that specialize in working with off-track youth and has more than doubled the number of available seats in options schools and programs.
+Since 2011, CPS has expanded partnerships with providers that specialize in working with off-track youth and has more than doubled the number of available seats in ALOPs.

-Seven specialty schools primarily serve students with significant diverse learning needs, and three early childhood centers serve only Pre-K students.
-Specialty schools include:
+Specialty schools primarily serve students with significant diverse learning needs and students in Pre-K. Specialty schools include:

 - Three early childhood centers serving only Pre-K students (Vick, Thomas, Stock)